playmint/ds/tutorial/REDSTONEGUIDE.md

 Finally!
 Time to claim your zone!

-Navigate to [Downstream](https://redstone.downstream.game/), connect your wallet, sign the requested transaction and select the "CLAIM ZONE" button.
+Navigate to [Downstream](https://redstone.downstream.game/), connect your wallet, sign the message in the metamask popup and select the "CLAIM ZONE" button.
+Metamask will open again and you will then be asked to purchase the Zone with your Redstone ETH.

 __Please Note:__ If your Metamask is currently set to Ethereum Mainnet, you should be asked to switch networks to Redstone